jitpack/jitpack.io/PRIVATE.md

 ## Permissions

-Private repository builds are accessible to you and anyone who has Push permissions for the Git repository itself.
+Private repository builds are accessible to you and anyone who has Read permissions for the Git repository itself.
 For example, you may trigger a build of your library and your colleague will be able to install the library straight away.

 Your private repository source code remains private.